 Since the 1959 Cuban Revolution, Cuba has refused to cash these checks as it does not recognize U.S. control over Guantanamo Bay.

 Many people are unaware that the Philippines was once a U.S. territory.
-It was ceded to the United States from Spain in the same treaty that ceded Guam.
+It was ceded to the United States by Spain in the same treaty that ceded Guam.
 After the conclusion of the Spanish War, the Filipino forces fighting Spain for independence turned their attention to the Americans.
 For several years, American and Filipino forces fought, leading to the deaths of thousands on each side.
 It is one of the most forgotten wars in U.S. history.

 There were many in the U.S. who never felt comfortable with the annexation of the Philippines.
-In the 1930s, the Philippines was declared a commonwealth and plans were developed for a transition to full independence.
+In the 1930s, the Philippines was declared a commonwealth, and plans were developed for a transition to full independence.
 The Japanese invasion of Manila on December 8, 1941 (at the same time as the Pearl Harbor attack, but on the other side of the international date line) postponed independence for several years.

 The Philippines eventually became independent on July 4, 1946.
 Today, however, the Philippines celebrates its Independence Day on June 12, the day it became free of Spain in 1898.